The WFE’s Sustainability Conference

 Helena Viñes Fiestas Commissioner The Spanish Financial Markets Authority (CNMV)

-09:55 - 10:55:
+• 09:55 - 10:55:

 Session 2: Financing the Transition: Building dynamic markets for a changing world

-The transition to a low-carbon economy will not be financed by green issuers alone.
-Capital markets must evolve to support companies across the whole economy - from those already aligned with environmental objectives to those undertaking credible transition journey.
-Stock exchanges are increasingly shaping this evolution through new designations, listing frameworks, and financial products that channel capital toward measurable outcomes while preserving market integrity.
+This session explores how transition finance is being operationalised and what makes transition pathways credible, investable, and scalable.
+Capital markets are evolving to support companies across the whole economy - from those already aligned with environmental objectives to those undertaking credible transition journeys.
+The session will explore how exchanges are increasingly shaping this evolution through new designations, listing frameworks, and financial products.

 Moderator